jackiemakhija/Natural-Language-to-Governed-Insights-End-to-End-Runbook/BLOG_ARTICLE.md

 This runbook presents a practical, end-to-end blueprint for delivering **Natural Language to Insights** using governed semantic models in Microsoft Fabric.
 By anchoring AI interactions to certified KPIs, Row-Level Security (RLS), and enterprise policies, organizations can safely scale conversational analytics from experimentation to executive decision-making.
 Most organizations already define KPIs and security in the semantic model—this blueprint shows how to expose them safely via natural language, with governance intact.

 **Why not just use Microsoft Fabric Data Agents?**
-- Use **Fabric Data Agents** when you want a fully managed, fast start, standard BI NL experience.
+- Use **Fabric Data Agents** for the fastest managed path to standard BI NL.
 - Use **this custom stack** when you need advanced reasoning, custom tools/workflows, or an offline/local LLM with strict data residency.
-- In both cases, semantic model governance and RLS remain the contract; here, ExecuteQueries keeps queries inside Power BI and Foundry runs locally so data never leaves your network.
+- In both cases, the semantic model is the contract for certified KPIs; RLS is enforced; ExecuteQueries keeps execution inside Power BI; Foundry runs locally so data never leaves your network.

 ---